Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

-# Getting Started with the 3D Balance Ball Environment
+# Getting Started Guide

-This tutorial walks through the end-to-end process of opening a ML-Agents toolkit example environment in Unity, building the Unity executable, training an Agent in it, and finally embedding the trained model into the Unity environment.
+This guide walks through the end-to-end process of opening an ML-Agents toolkit example environment in Unity, building the Unity executable, training an Agent in it, and finally embedding the trained model into the Unity environment.